playframework/play-generated-docs/manual/javaGuide/main/sql/JavaEbean.md

 }
 ```
+> Play has been designed to generate getter/setter automatically, to ensure compatibility with libraries that expect them to be available at runtime (ORM, Databinder, JSON Binder, etc). **If Play detects any user-written getter/setter in the Model, it will not generate getter/setter in order to avoid any conflict.**

 As you can see, we've added a `find` static field, defining a `Finder` for an entity of type `Task` with a `Long` identifier.
 This helper field is then used to simplify querying our model: